AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 #### 3. Customize the theme {#customize-the-theme}

 You can customize individual components or make theme level changes using global variables of a theme.
-Any changs made to global variables impacts all the individual components.
+Any changes made to global variables impacts all the individual components.
 For example, you can use Global variables to change the border color of all the components of an Adaptive Form and a bright fill color to set CTA (Call to action) using button component:

 * [Set theme level styles](#theme-customization-global-level)